luca-heltai/oandav20/README.md

 The stable/production 1.0.0 will be released as soon as:

 1. Oanda implement promised features such as streaming, pricing history and tools from Oanda Forex Labs
-2. I create an AOS to know which functions are needed and which not.
+2. I create an AOS to know which methods are needed and which not.

 ## Contribution